litestar-org/litestar/docs/usage/responses.rst

 .. attention::

-    When a route handler's return value is annotated with :class:`FileResponse <.response.FileResponse>`, the default ``media_type`` for the route_handler is switched from :class:`MediaType.JSON <.enums.MediaType>` to :class:`MediaType.TEXT <.enums.MediaType>` (i.e. ``"text/plain"``).
+    When a route handler's return value is annotated with :class:`File <.response.File>`, the default ``media_type`` for the route_handler is switched from :class:`MediaType.JSON <.enums.MediaType>` to :class:`MediaType.TEXT <.enums.MediaType>` (i.e. ``"text/plain"``).
 If the file being sent has an `IANA media type <https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types>`_, you should set it